skylarkbe/darksky-client/README.md

 # DarkSky Java Client
 This project implements a REST client interface for the [Dark Sky API](https://darksky.net/).
 While keeping in mind that this client could be used in a [Spring](https://spring.io/) context as a bean, it may also be used independently.

-To use this library, you must create an account on the [Dark Sky API Developer portal](https://darksky.net/dev), ang generate a key for the API.
+To use this library, you must create an account on the [Dark Sky API Developer portal](https://darksky.net/dev), and generate a key for the API.

 Both the _Forecast_ and _TimeMachine_ requests are supported.